This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cardiovascular Problems

 Heavy alcohol use is linked to an increased risk for heart disease and high blood pressure, a key piece in cardiovascular health.
-It also puts you at higher risk for a stroke down the line.
+It also puts you at higher risk for a stroke and heart failure down the line.

 Some research seems to indicate that reducing alcohol use even after a heart disease diagnosis can dramatically improve your outcome.